g45t345rt/cf-ssr-template/readme.md

 `npm run deploy`

-## Other features
+## Comes with default features

-Other features to showcase the template.
-A good example on how to manipulate data with KV and how to create an authentication system on a serverless infrastructure.
-Delete the files if you don't need it.

-- Auth (login, register & session user)
+- Auth (login, register & session user) - authentication system on a serverless infrastructure
-- Post (add, remove & edit post)
+- Post (add, remove & edit post) - Simple data entry

+You can always remove the features by deleting the appropriate folders.

-The auth logic is using a DurableObject for locking in-memory usernames when registering.
-Avoid duplicate username.
+The auth logic is using a DurableObject for in-memory locking of usernames when registering.
+Avoid simultaneous registration with the same username!